University of Missouri Hospital: MU School of Medicine

 The University of Missouri School of Medicine was the first publicly supported medical school west of the Mississippi River.
 Created as the Medical School of the University of the State of Missouri in 1873, Parker Memorial Hospital was the clinical site for studies when it was built in 1901.

 Today, the MU School of Medicine operates out of University Hospital and Clinics and is a primary provider of training for all physicians in Missouri.
 The School of Medicine's more than 650 faculty physicians and scientists educate approximately 1,000 medical students, residents, fellows and other students seeking advanced degrees.
 Prospective students compete for 104 first-year slots.
 The School uses a problem-based learning style, which emphasizes self-directed learning and early clinical experience.

-MU School of Health Professions
+MU College of Health Sciences

-The MU School of Health Professions (SHP) is the University of Missouri system's only school of health professions and the state's only public allied health program located on a health sciences campus.
-The school comprises five departments and ten disciplines.
+The MU College of Health Sciences (CHS) is the University of Missouri system's only school of health professions and the state's only public allied health program located on a health sciences campus.
+The school comprises nine departments and twenty-two disciplines.